XraySpectroscopy/XAS-Data-Interchange/README.md

 ---------------

 Implementations are found in directories named according to the programming language.
+The main C library is in `lib/`, all others are under `languages`.

 At this time, we provide

- * C (written by Matt Newville with input from Bruce Ravel)
+ * C (written by Matt Newville and Bruce Ravel)
  * Python (written by Matt Newville)
  * Perl (written by Bruce Ravel)
  * Fortran 77 (written by Matt Newville)

-We encourage the contribution of new language implementations,
+We encourage the contribution of new language implementations, such as:
-especially:

  * Matlab
  * IDL
  * LabView
- * C++
- * Fortran 95
+ * Fortran 95 or later
  * Java

 and any other language that gets used by XAS practitioners.